kpagacz/metronome/README.md

 python cleaner.py
 ```

-Metronome listens on port 5000 on default, but it can be modified in cleaner.py by changing the port
+Once this command is ran Metronome listens on port 5000 on default for icoming HTTP calls.
+Default port can be modified in cleaner.py file:
 argument:
 ```python
 app.run(port=8080)